Dansajjad/dansajjad.github.io/hrProject/README.md

-This is a project for hackreactor.
-The main purpose of this web application is to display information given a location, which the user input.
+The web application displays information about a location that the user inputs.
+It is built keeping handheld devices in mind.
+Information includes news stories that contain the city name, wikipedia articles about the location, current weather with Fahrenheit/Celsius conversion, map of the location, and a Google streetview image.

 The web app has been built in vanilla JavaScript.
 It uses the following APIs:
 -Google StreetView